GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

   return 0;
 }
 ```

-Compare that output with the output of “gst-launch-1.0 videotestsrc \!
-xvimagesink”, just so you know what you're looking for.

 Strictly speaking, a pad probe callback is only allowed to modify the
 buffer content if the buffer is writable.
 Whether this is the case or